-In software, an object graph is a network of interconnected objects that represent the live state of an application.
+In software, an Object Graph is a structured network of object instances and their relationships, representing the live state and logical structure of an application.

-Supporting inserts, updates, deletes, complex queries, filters, left joins, grouping, joins, merges, unique Id, caching, triggers, messaging, transactions and more β all managed within the Object Graph.
+Supports full data operations: inserts, updates, deletes, queries, joins, caching, transactions, messaging, and more β all managed within the Object Graph.

-Designed to be data-source agnostic, and seamless integration with relational databases, NoSQL, files, APIs, and more.
-Data is fetched and saved transparently.
-OA handles identity, caching, change tracking, dynamic lazy loading across any backend, and more.
+Designed to be data-source agnostic.
+Uses OADatasSource interface to support connections to any datasource.
+Seamlessly integrates with relational databases, NoSQL, files, APIs, and more.
+OA handles identity, caching, lazy loading, and change tracking across any backend.

 With property paths like